-(Q2.2 and Q2.3) See definitions for LICENSING FTE and OTHER FTE when responding to this question.
+(Q2.2 and Q2.3) See also the definitions (in the section that follows) for LICENSING FTE and OTHER FTE.
+These questions pertain to those individuals your office directly supports/funds.
+Support provided by the Office of General Counsel that is not directly paid by your office is an example of an FTE that should not be included.
 Please report the Full-Time Equivalents (FTEs) in your Technology Transfer Office by full or fractional FTEs for licensing (as defined in LICENSING FTE) and other (as defined in OTHER FTE).